General Terms and Conditions for the use of the caravanmarkt24.de platform

 1. The Seller has advertised his vehicle on the caravanmarkt24.de platform (hereinafter referred to as the "Operator") with the binding details set out in Annex 1.

-2. The buyer has acquired the vehicle at a purchase price or hammer price of € [hammer price].
+2. The buyer has purchased the vehicle at a purchase price of € [purchase price].

 II Vehicle handover, purchase price payment

-1. The seller is obliged to provide the buyer with ownership of the vehicle sold within 15 days of the knockdown.
-The buyer undertakes to collect the purchased vehicle from the seller himself or have it collected within 15 days of the knockdown.
-The transfer of ownership shall take place by handing over the vehicle with all associated documents, in particular registration certificate Part I and Part II as well as all existing vehicle keys.
-If the seller has already specified a different handover period in the sales advertisement in accordance with Annex 1 (more than 15 days from the acceptance of the bid), this period shall apply to the transfer of ownership.
+1. The seller is obliged to transfer ownership of the sold vehicle to the buyer within 15 days of the sale via the platform.
+The buyer undertakes to collect the purchased vehicle from the seller himself or have it collected within 15 days of purchase via the platform.
+The transfer of ownership shall be effected by handing over the vehicle with all associated documents, in particular registration certificate Part I and Part II as well as all existing vehicle keys.
+If the seller has already specified a different handover period in the sales advertisement in accordance with Annex 1 (more than 15 days from the date of sale via the platform), this period shall apply to the transfer of ownership.

 2. The parties may agree a different period for the transfer of ownership.

-3. If the vehicle or the registration certificate part II is not the property of the seller, e.g. due to ongoing financing/leasing, the seller shall submit written proof from the secured party no later than the handover of the vehicle, stating where the purchase price is to be paid (in full or in part), so that the secured party can send the registration certificate part II to the buyer.
+3. If the vehicle or the registration certificate part II is not owned by the seller, e.g. due to ongoing financing/leasing, the seller shall submit written proof from the collateral taker no later than upon handover of the vehicle, stating where the purchase price is to be paid (in full or in part), so that the collateral taker sends the registration certificate part II to the buyer.

 4. The operator recommends that the buyer inspects the vehicle purchased at auction before payment is made (generally on site at the seller's premises).